friker92/campaweb/README.md

 # campaweb
-Proyect to develop a web page to manage camps.
+Project to develop a website to manage camps.

+To synchronize with the use ftp: https://github.com/git-ftp/git-ftp

+ftp git push -u <username> -p <password> ftp://hostname